-FTTY: means First Time This Year this student has been seen for head lice or scabies Recheck: if the student continues to have lice/scabies with rechecks, only record this one time under this heading.
-For additional rechecks on the same student, record as an Office Visit.
+- FTTY: means First Time This Year this student has been seen for head lice or scabies. - Recheck: if the student continues to have lice/scabies with rechecks, only record this one time as a Recheck. - For additional rechecks on the same student record as an Office Visit.